data-gymnasia/courses/content/numerical-computing/content.md

 ---
 > id: example-solution-2

-*Solution*.
-We substitute into the formula for condition number and get
+*Solution.* We substitute into the formula for condition number and get

 ``` latex
 \kappa(a) = \frac{a}{|a-1|}